Kong/docs.konghq.com/app/deck/guides/kong-enterprise.md

 If a workspace is not present, decK will error out.
 You should ensure that a workspace already exists before using decK.

-`diff` and `sync` command work with workspaces and the workspace to sync to is determined via the `_workspace` property inside the state file.
+`diff` and `sync` commands work with workspaces, and the workspace to sync to is determined via the `_workspace` property inside the state file.

-It is recommended to manage of one workspace at a time and not club configuration of all the workspaces at the same time.
+It is recommended to manage one workspace at a time and not clump configurations of all the workspaces at the same time.

 ### Reset